tilt-dev/company/development/README.md

 Tilters should regularly assign bugs for themselves to fix.
 A good rule of thumb is to fix two bugs after you have finished working on an [epic](../product-development/README.md#picking-an-epic-to-work-on) (whether as the DRI or a collaborator), before moving on to the next epic.

 ### Pick a high priority bug
 When picking a bug to work on, Tilters are encouraged to pick a high priority bug that they can finish in a sensible time period for that bug.
 The [Bugs Clubhouse space](https://app.clubhouse.io/windmill/stories/space/4729/bugs) has higher priority bugs toward the top of columns.
+If a bug cannot be fixed within a day or two, consider creating a more thorough plan (possibly [creating an epic to track it](../product-development/README.md#defining-high-level-business-initiatives-with-clubhouse-epics)) and consulting with other Tilters, before beginning the work.

 ### Close associated GitHub issue
 If the bug you have fixed is logged as a GitHub issue (in addition to being logged as a Clubhouse story, which it should already have been), be sure to close the GitHub issue, preferably with a link to the pull request fix, helping inform external users that the bug has now been fixed.